raid-guild/toad-monorepo/ui/README.md

 # TOAD UI

 TOAD (Trustless Onchain Autonomous Delegate) is an AI-powered voting delegate system.
 This repo contains the UI and AI agent.
 The UI is built with Vercel AI SDK and the AI agent uses GOAT.
-GAIA is used for the LLM

 ## Development